ShubhPatel06/React-Login-Registration-with-API/README.md

-This is a React Application - Login and Registration with API and designed using Tailwind CSS.
+This is a React Login and Registration Application with API.
+There also includes an Admin Dashboard Design.
+Designed using Tailwind CSS.